LouisLeNezet/autoCatDispenser/README.md

 ## How to build it ?

-For a 3D image of the feeder you can look at the [feeder_turning](./media/CatDispenser_turntable.html).
+For a 3D image of the feeder you can look at the [feeder_turning](./media/catFeeder_turntable.html).

-This croquette dispenser is composed of four steps:
+This croquette feeder is composed of four steps:

 - 3D printing
 - Wood building